joelmccracken/joelmccracken.github.com/content/automate-everything.markdown

 ---

 Ever since I started to practice Test Driven Development, it has bothered me.
-While it is a really great and process, I always felt like it was a shadow of another idea.
-There are many things that are really similar to TDD, but aren't part of the testing process.
+While it is a really great idea, I always felt like it was a shadow of another idea.
+There are many valuable thingss that are similar to TDD, but aren't part of the testing process.

 For example, I always noticed that testing out the way your function